Shivarudra Balayogi: Tapas

-On 28 March 1994, Shri Shivabalayogi Maharaj died.
 Upon completion of the Mahasamadhi ceremony, Seenu immediately travelled to Mysore, walking out onto the Chamundi Hills where he had first met his Guru Shivabalayogi and where he used to secretly spend his days in meditation as a teenager.

 Going into deep meditation for two to three days, he was roused by a vision of his Guru Shri Shivabalayogi, who informed him that the time had come to do tapas.
 Thinking that this might be an illusion created by his grieving mind, Seenu ignored the vision.
 On 10 November 1994, after the evening arathi (salute with lights ceremony), Seenu witnessed the shining figure of Sri Shivabalayogi manifesting from the photo kept on the dais in the darshan hall, and leading him into a neighbouring room:

-As I was closing my eyes, it felt as if I was sinking into a deep sea of space.
-Total darkness had engulfed, total silence and serenity was there.
-Nothing else seemed to be there.
-No thoughts were coming.
-In that state I heard a strong voice telling me, 'Look, from this room either you have to come out as a Yogi, or your dead body shall come out.
-Do not abandon the practice under any circumstances until you reach the goal.
-I want you do this for five years as you already have the fruits of seven years of tapas.
-(Beyond Bliss, 2006).

 Deep meditation continued unbroken for two or three days.
-He then resumed meditation for around 20 hours a day in seven- to eight-hour cycles.

 In the fourth year of tapas, the name "Shiva Rudra Balayogi" was bestowed upon him by Shri Shivabalayogi.
-Swamiji instructed his Yogi-disciple to begin giving darshan to devotees, and thus Shivarudra Balayogi came to be affectionately known by devotees who visited as Babaji (revered father).

 On 16 November 1999, five years after he commenced tapas, Shivarudra Balayogi experienced the dazzling manifestation of the deity Ardhanarishwara—half the body of Lord Shiva and half the body of Goddess Parvati.
-They said, "Now that we have come due to your tapas, you do not require your Guru and can go ahead to get many followers."
-This was the final test for any remnant of ego.
-Babaji spontaneously replied: